Fluent Financial LLC Has $3.63 Million Stock Holdings in Altria Group, Inc. (NYSE:MO)

 Fluent Financial LLC raised its stake in shares of Altria Group, Inc. (NYSE:MO – Get Rating) by 217.1% during the 3rd quarter, according to the company in its most recent Form 13F filing with the Securities & Exchange Commission.
 The fund owned 89,834 shares of the company’s stock after purchasing an additional 61,504 shares during the period.
 Altria Group accounts for 2.0% of Fluent Financial LLC’s portfolio, making the stock its 14th largest holding.
 Fluent Financial LLC’s holdings in Altria Group were worth $3,627,000 as of its most recent filing with the Securities & Exchange Commission.

 Several other hedge funds and other institutional investors also recently added to or reduced their stakes in the stock.
 Loomis Sayles & Co.
 L P acquired a new stake in shares of Altria Group in the first quarter worth $25,000.
-WFA of San Diego LLC bought a new position in Altria Group in the second quarter worth $26,000.
-Arlington Partners LLC bought a new position in Altria Group in the second quarter worth $27,000.
-Aurora Private Wealth Inc. bought a new position in Altria Group in the second quarter worth $38,000.
+WFA of San Diego LLC acquired a new stake in shares of Altria Group in the second quarter worth $26,000.
+Arlington Partners LLC acquired a new stake in shares of Altria Group in the second quarter worth $27,000.
+Aurora Private Wealth Inc. acquired a new stake in shares of Altria Group in the second quarter worth $38,000.
 Finally, Oliver Lagore Vanvalin Investment Group bought a new position in Altria Group in the first quarter worth $39,000.
 Institutional investors and hedge funds own 58.68% of the company’s stock.

-A number of research analysts have issued reports on MO shares.
-Stifel Nicolaus reissued a “buy” rating and set a $50.00 price objective on shares of Altria Group in a report on Monday, October 31st.
-Cowen lifted their price objective on Altria Group to $47.00 in a report on Tuesday, November 1st.
-UBS Group cut Altria Group from a “neutral” rating to a “sell” rating and set a $38.00 price objective for the company. in a report on Thursday, November 10th.
-Finally, StockNews.com cut Altria Group from a “buy” rating to a “hold” rating in a report on Wednesday.
+Several research analysts recently commented on MO shares.
+UBS Group cut Altria Group from a “neutral” rating to a “sell” rating and set a $38.00 target price for the company. in a research report on Thursday, November 10th.
+StockNews.com cut Altria Group from a “buy” rating to a “hold” rating in a report on Wednesday.
+Stifel Nicolaus reaffirmed a “buy” rating and issued a $50.00 price target on shares of Altria Group in a report on Monday, October 31st.
+Finally, Cowen lifted their price target on Altria Group to $47.00 in a report on Tuesday, November 1st.
 Two equities research analysts have rated the stock with a sell rating, seven have assigned a hold rating and three have given a buy rating to the company’s stock.
 According to data from MarketBeat, the stock currently has a consensus rating of “Hold” and an average price target of $46.64.

 Altria Group Stock Down 0.2 %